LABSN-pubs/2017-JASA-pupil-attn-switch/manuscript/manuscript.md

 semantic processing.
-Pupil dilation was measured while listeners heard two speech streams, with pre-trial cues instructing them to either switch attention from one stream to the other at a designated mid-trial gap, or to maintain attention on the same stream throughout the trial.
-Extrapolating from the divided attention results of Koelewijn and colleagues,[@KoelewijnEtAl2014] we predicted greater pupil dilation on trials that required attention switching;
-we also expected stimulus degradation to  affect pupil dilation (in line with Winn and colleague’s findings).[@WinnEtAl2015]
+Pupil dilation was measured while listeners heard two speech streams, with pre-trial cues instructing them to either switch attention from one stream to the other at a designated mid-trial gap, or to maintain attention on the same stream both before and after the gap.
+Extrapolating from the divided attention results of Koelewijn and colleagues,[@KoelewijnEtAl2014] we predicted greater pupil dilation on trials that required attention switching; we also expected stimulus degradation to affect pupil dilation (in line with Winn and colleague’s findings).[@WinnEtAl2015]

 # Experiment 1